andrei-tabacaru/VacationModule/README.md

 ### Delete National Holiday [DELETE /api/admin/national-holidays/{id}]
 ##

 his endpoint is used to delete an existing national holiday.
-It requires the user to be authorized with the "Admin" role.
+It requires the user to be authorized with the `Admin` role.
 The endpoint expects a JSON object containing the following properties:

 * Path parameters:
   * `idToDelete` (string): Unique identifier of the holiday to delete.